 Applications must be lodged online via www.jobs.wa.gov.au.
-The job advertisement will have an 'Apply for Job' button, where you can complete the Application for Advertised Vacancy Form and upload your supporting documents.
-No other method of lodgement is accepted.
+The job advertisement will have an 'Apply for Job' button, where you can complete the Application for Advertised Vacancy Form, answering all the questions, and upload your supporting documents as outlined above.
+No other method of lodgement can be accepted

-If you experience any difficulties in lodging your application using the jobs.wa.gov.au website, please contact the Recruitment Officer on (08) 6552 1835 during business hours
+If you experience any difficulties in lodging your application using the jobs.wa.gov.au website, please contact the Recruitment Officer on (08) 6552 1835 during business hours.

 It is your responsibility to ensure your application is submitted and accepted before the published closing time.
-Applications received after the closing time and date cannot be accepted.
+Applications received after the closing time and date are unable to be accepted.

-It is strongly recommended that you allow ample time to prepare and submit your application.
+Please make sure you allow plenty of time to prepare and submit your application.